vamsiDT/VPP_flow_table/README.md

     2.show flow number - To show the number of flows in the flow table.

-    3.clear flow counters - To clear the flow table.
+    3.show activeflow counters - To show the active flows in the previous vector which has been processed.

 #Description

     1.Currently the table size is 1024*4;

 #TODO

     1.Choose a good hash function for this application and update;